This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • Form mixture into small meatballs, rolling in your hands or using a cookie scoop.

-• Melt 1 tablespoon butter in the skillet, then add meatballs.
-Cook, turning and stirring, about 10-15 minutes, until meatballs are browned and cooked through.
+• Melt 1 tablespoon butter in the skillet over medium-low heat, then add meatballs.
+Cook, turning and stirring, about 15 minutes, until meatballs are browned and cooked through.
 Remove from pan.

-• Add 1 tablespoon butter to skillet and let melt, then whisk in flour, scraping up browned bits.
-Whisk in milk and reduce heat to medium-low.
+• Add 1 tablespoon butter to skillet and let melt over medium-low, then whisk in flour, scraping up browned bits.
+Whisk in milk.

-• Continue to whisk until gravy thickens (this will happen quickly), then add back in meatballs and stir to coat.
+• Continue to whisk until gravy thickens (this will happen quickly), season with salt and pepper to taste, then add back in meatballs and stir to coat.
 Top with parsley and serve.

 Nutrition